Ekrukhe

 Ekrukhe is a village in Rahata taluka of Ahmednagar district in the Indian state of Maharashtra.

 Population

 As of 2011 census, population of village is 5,311, of which 2,767 are males and 2,544 are females.

 Transport

 Road

 Shirdi - Shani Shingnapur state highway and Rahata - Chitali road passes thorough a village.

 Rail

-Chitali railway station is nearest railway station to village.
+Chitali railway station is the nearest railway station to the village.